Driving Change with Green Chemistry and Digitalisation

 Alternative feedstocks were a topic in the session “Sustainable ingredients for consumer products”, in which Juan Medina explained his vision of a circular coffee value chain.
 His start-up Kaffee Bueno uses coffee waste and by-products to produce valuable ingredients for cosmetics, personal care, and food products.
 Following this example, biotechnological processes can be expected to enable many new applications in the future and make new raw material sources accessible.
 Agnes Borg of EuropaBio expects a boost in the use of biotechnology and bio-based raw materials in industry.
 She predicts a business potential of 7.7 trillion dollars by 2030.

-The panel discussion with Dr Frank Kensy, John Fox, Mesbah Sabur and the moderator Michael Carus (from left to right)
+The panel discussion with Dr Frank Kensy, John Fox, Mesbah Sabur and the moderator Michael Carus (from left to right) was broadcast live from a TV studio.

 The role of synthetic biology should not be underestimated in this transformation.
 Specialised molecules have great potential for the future, as Prof. Ilka Axmann of Heinrich-Heine University Düsseldorf explained.
 Dr. Frank Kensy pointed out that thanks to synthetic biology, there are hardly any limits to the range of products that can be produced.